Days From Shutdown Deadline, Congress Races To Pass Temporary Government Funding Bill

 Still, appropriators remain unsure about whether they'll be able to reach permanent 2020 spending deals on a dozen budget plans by Dec.
 20. Some are already suggesting that additional continuing resolutions may be needed.

-Last year, a breakdown in talks over funding for President Trump's border wall led to a 35-day government shutdown — the longest in U.S. history.
+Last year, a breakdown in talks over funding for Trump's border wall led to a 35-day government shutdown — the longest in U.S. history.